openshift/enhancements/olm/operator-registry.md

 ### Implementation Details

-The goal of this enhancement is to replace the app-registry implementation in a way that is usable by operator developers and operator author developers.
+The goal of this enhancement is to replace the app-registry implementation in a way that is usable by operator developers and CI pipeline developers.
 To do this we will build an index image that is defined from a set of operator bundle images that are released independently and optimized in a way that can be productized by operator authors and pipeline developers.

 This implementation makes the assumption that a separate process is built that generates container images that contain individual operator bundles for each version of an operator.
 The intent of the index image is to aggregate these images that are out of scope of this enhancement.
 Once that image is built, the image itself is immutable.
 In order to create a new image, the tooling described here will run off cluster.
 Once the image is loaded onto the cluster, the only way to load new content is to pull down a new version of that image (either manually or by an automated poll).